Requirements, Fees & How to Apply — 2026 Guide

 Yes, North Carolina requires passing a licensing exam for general contractor contractors.
 The exam typically covers state laws and regulations plus trade-specific knowledge.

-North Carolina general contractor licenses renew biennial.
-Renewal fees are $150-$300.
+North Carolina general contractor licenses renew 2 years.
+Renewal fees are 150.
 Many states require continuing education for renewal.
-Contact North Carolina Contractors Licensing Board for current renewal requirements.
+Contact North Carolina Licensing Board for General Contractors for current renewal requirements.

 Yes, North Carolina has reciprocity agreements with: SC, VA, GA.
 Contractors licensed in these states may qualify for expedited or waived requirements.
-Contact North Carolina Contractors Licensing Board for current reciprocity details.
+Contact North Carolina Licensing Board for General Contractors for current reciprocity details.

 Compare requirements in nearby states — useful if you work across state lines.